 12. Extreme Fatigue

 Do you feel like you can never sleep enough?
-Jennifer of Gluten Free School shared that the reason she sought medical help initially was because she could sleep up to 11 hours and still wake up exhausted and feeling like she was drugged.
+Jennifer of Gluten Free School shared that the reason she sought medical help initially was because she could sleep up to 11 hours and still wake up exhausted and felt like she was drugged.
 Though she did have gastrointestinal issues, her extreme exhaustion seemed more pressing.
 Since removing gluten, she can get up daily at 5:45 am without an alarm and no need for caffeine.

 So even if you’re getting an adequate amount of sleep each night, waking up feeling exhausted means that something’s up.
 Gluten can contribute to feelings of sluggishness and tiredness in several different ways.
 When your body is in a state of inflammation and spending resources dealing with gluten proteins, it’s at the expense of available energy stores and normal bodily processes.